2gauravc/alwaysAI/README.md

 When the app runs, it starts a service on port 5000.
 Go to port 5000 on your browser.

-With your webcam input, you will see the body keypoints identified and joined by blue lines.
+With your webcam input, you will see the body keypoints identified and joined by colored lines.

--